Confidentiality Notice

 Over-reliance on top 3 customers representing 35% of revenue.

-Mitigation: Service Division diversification, geographic expansion planning, long-term contract renewals with key clients.
+Mitigation: Service Division diversification, geographic expansion planning, long-term contract renewals.

 Cultural Integration Failure